swiss-ai-center/image-groomer/README.md

 ## Image Scraper

 This script is an image bulk downloader.
-It downloads large numbers of images from urls obtained with as search engine (in this case Bing Image Search) based on a search keyword or a list of keywords.
+It downloads large numbers of images from urls obtained with a search engine (in this case Bing Image Search) based on a search keyword or a list of keywords.
 This script automates the process of downloading and organizing large sets of images for composing datasets, with deduplication and multi-threading support.